 We also feature lots of video content, as you can see, and we'll keep you up to speed with new releases by Wave artists and other music-related news.
 Follow us on Twitter and/or Facebook (left side of the page) to stay up-to-date.

-Wave 1049 Online is, at this time, completely listener supported.
+Wave 1049 Online is completely listener supported.
 If you like what you hear, then please consider making a donation by clicking the Donate button at the top of the left column of any page on the site.
 Thank you to all of our contributors!

 Radio is fun, but it's also a lot of work.
 Your support is most appreciated!